nextpyp/prismpyp/README.md

    Add the ```--use-fft``` flag according to the domain that your input images are in.

-   If this is the first time you have run the ```map_embeddings_3d.py``` file, you will most likely also want to generate the zipped image thumbnails for visualization.
+   If this is the first time you have run the ```prismpyp eval3d``` file, you will most likely also want to generate the zipped image thumbnails for visualization.
 This can be done using the flag ```--zip-images```.
 It is recommended that you only do this once and reuse the zipped images for future visualizations, unless your micrographs have changed between embeddings, since the process of zipping the images takes a couple of minutes.

    At the end of 3D visualization, the following files will be outputted to ```/path/to/outputs/inference```:
    * ```data_for_export.parquet.zip```: A metadata file containing columns such as ```micrograph_name```, ```embeddings``` (the high-dimensional embedding vector), traditional heuristic metadata like CTF fit, estimated resolution, mean defocus, and ice thickness (if applicable)
    * ```zipped_thumbnail_images.tar.gz```: A zipfile containing a composite image of the micrograph and its corresponding power spectrum.

-## Visualizing 3D Results in Phoenix
+## Visualizing 3D results in Phoenix

 We use Phoenix to do interactive visualization and selection of good micrographs.
 For the best visualization experience, Phoenix should be installed locally (i.e.: not on a remote cluster).
 As such, the following steps are recommended to be carried out on your local machine.